top of page

 Does Insurance cover Acupuncture?

 Some insurers cover acupuncture.
-You can find out by calling the number on your insurance card.
+To find out, call the number on your insurance card, and ask, what acupuncture services are covered.
 We do not bill insurance.
-You pay for the services you receive at the time rendered.
-You may then obtain a “superbill” from us that provides all the information you need to submit a claim to your insurance company for direct reimbursement to you.
-It is a standardized form which insurers expect, and expedites the process for timely reimbursement.
-When services are covered by their plan, our patients tell us they've not had any problem in receiving their direct reimbursements in a timely manner.
+You pay for services at the time rendered.
+You may obtain a “superbill” from us that provides all the information you need to submit a claim to your insurance company for direct reimbursement to you.
+It is a standardized form which insurers expect, and expedites the process for your timely reimbursement.
+When services are covered by their plan, our patients tell us they've not had a problem receiving their direct reimbursements in a timely manner.
 We can assist you if needed.

-* Medicare and Medicaid has restrictions to cover services at this time.
+* Medicare and Medicaid has restrictions to cover acupuncture services at this time.

 Medical Saving Account -

-Many Flex Spending and Health Savings Accounts support the use of Complimentary and Alternative Medicine (CAM).
-Our system is set up to accept the use of your MSA debit card.
+Many Flex Spending and Health Savings Accounts support the use of Complementary and Alternative Medicine (CAM).
+Our system is set up to accept your MSA debit card.

 Is Acupuncture Tax Deductible?

 "Yes!”
 So keep track of your treatments.
-The costs of acupuncture and prescribed herbal medicine can often be a deductible medical expenses.
+The costs of acupuncture and prescribed herbal medicine can often be a deductible medical expense.